Constraints

 Table of Contents

-Oxibase supports several column constraints:
+Oxibase supports several column and table constraints:

 PRIMARY KEY